Annual Wastewater Collection Report

 Why is FOG a PROBLEM?

-Not only does it cause backups, but an SSO threatens public health and our natural environment.
+Not only does it cause backups, but an SSO threatens public health and our natural environment and is in need of a Water treatment solution.
 An out of control SSO can pollute millions of gallons of public water while threatening drinking water and wildlife.
 In addition, FOG can create unnecessary maintenance to equipment within the sewer system.
 This causes additional work for maintenance crews and unplanned repair expenses, in turn negatively effecting the systems O/M budget.
 Which then increases cost of service.